remaro-network/remaro_worlds/README.md

 ## Notes

+- Gas Infrastructure models are part of the "3D Fuel Tank 4-X" collection created by Mykhailo Ohorodnichuk and currently available for free from [TurboSquid](https://www.turbosquid.com/3d-models/3d-fuel-tank-1443266).
+In order to use the gas_infrastructure world, as show in the image above, this collection should be, if necessary, and downloaded.
+Then, the corresponding model.obj and material.png files should be extracted and added to the appropriate models/structures subdirectories.

 - Terrains created in [Blender](https://www.blender.org/download/) using the [ANT Landscape](https://docs.blender.org/manual/en/latest/addons/add_mesh/ant_landscape.html) add-on

-- CAD models created in [AutoDesk Inventor](https://www.autodesk.com/products/inventor)
+- Other custom CAD models created in [AutoDesk Inventor](https://www.autodesk.com/products/inventor)

  - Files and directories created following [this tutorial](http://gazebosim.org/tutorials?tut=ros_roslaunch#CreatingyourownGazeboROSPackage)